daamien/blog.dalibo.com/_posts/2019-09-23_new_version_of_PostgreSQL_Anonymizer_and_more.md

 ![](https://raw.githubusercontent.com/dalibo/blog/gh-pages/img/PostgreSQL-Anonymizer_H_couleur.png)

-## GPDR : Sanctions are coming
+## GPDR: Sanctions are coming

 While I was working on this, the landscape has changed...
-When the GPDR was implemented in May 2018, one the biggest questions was if the fines would be signification enough to force a real change in corporate data policies....
+When the GPDR was implemented in May 2018, one of the biggest questions was if the fines would be signification enough to force a real change in corporate data policies...

-From what we can see, the fines are [GPDR fines are starting to fall], just during July 2019 : Bristish Airways got 204 M€ and Marriott Hotels got 110 M€.
+From what we can see, [GPDR fines are starting to fall].
+Just during July 2019, British Airways got 204 M€ and Marriott Hotels got 110 M€.

 There are also smaller fines for smaller companies, what's interesting is that the biggest fines are related to the [Article 32] and the « Insufficient technical and organisational measures to ensure information security »

-In other words : **Data Leaks**.
+In other words: **Data Leaks**.

-Here's where anonymisation can help !
+Here's where anonymisation can help!
 Based on my experience, we can reduce the risks of leaking personnal information by limiting the number of environments where the data is hosted.
 In many staging setups such as pre-production, training, development, CI, analytics, etc... the real data